 Countries with enough respondents will receive national reports

 The collected aggregated and consolidated results for each country will also be given to the national OI member associations in the countries to use in local policy work, for instance when lobbying for multidisciplinary care or adult clinics.
 The more people who answered the survey in a local country, the stronger the data that can be used for later policy work is.
 A minimum of 20 participants per country was needed to fill in the survey before a national report or some kind of summary per country level could be generated.

 Why is lack of data a problem in rare conditions like OI?

 Rare conditions like OI have few people and we are spread around the world.
 There is also a great variety within the condition.
-The FDA and EMA reviewers may have to make their decision based on relatively small studies and with a limited understanding of the natural history or progression of the condition.
-The reliability and quality of the data are critical for the decision making of the European Medicines Agency (EMA) and U.S. Food & Drug Administration (FDA).
-The same goes for the medicinal authorities in each country.
+The reviewers from the European Medicines Agency (EMA) and U.S. Food & Drug Administration (FDA) may have to make their decision based on relatively small studies and with a limited understanding of the natural history or progression of the condition.
+The reliability and quality of the data are critical for the decision making of the EMA and FDA.
+The same goes for the medicinal (health technology assessment) authorities in each country.
 This is why bigger and better data is needed.

 Better data for access to treatment and policy work

 Even if the survey was originally initiated by Mereo Biopharma, the OIFE and OIF fully supported and took ownership of the project, because we regarded it as mutual beneficial.
 Not only can the data be used in processes connected to Mereo’s work, but it will also be helpful for other future potential treatments being developed by other companies and projects and for the policy work in the national organizations.
 Several rare disease federations are doing similar projects, simply because they see that access to orphan drugs relies on bigger and better data.